Maker Monday - Natto

 Fermented foods come in many forms, and can offer great support for gut health.

-Asian countries often have processes of fermenting beans - in Japan, one of these is Natto.
+Asian countries have many processes for fermenting beans - in Japan, one of these is Natto.
 I was intrigued to discover rather than purchasing inoculant, you can use a handful of mint stalks!
 (The first Natto was likely made using rice stalks.)

 Natto with avocado and fresh herbs